 It's all around us in popular culture: f!llies are cute, and no threat to anyone.

-We who work on f!lly hope that the meaning of the word will evolve, as well, to imply that a f!lly is infinitely powerful, intelligent, capable, focused and strong.
+We who work on the f!lly Movement hope that the meaning of the word will evolve, as well, to imply that a f!lly is infinitely powerful, intelligent, capable, focused and strong.

 By claiming the word that, by its historic use has indicated childlike sweetness, naivete and innocuousness--we are taking that word, and literally shaking and re-shaping it.
-As we work to introduce so many brilliant females--horses and humans alike--in the pages of f!lly Magazine, we hope to give new meaning to the word, and give it back to the world.
+As we work to introduce so many brilliant females--horses and humans alike--in the pages of f!lly Magazine--via my words in f!lly Racing Radio and our other projects in the Movement--we hope to give new layers of meaning to the word, and give it back to the world.
+Stronger than ever.

 Still female, still feminine, still beautiful--but beauty tempered by brains, strength and authority.
 If we can change language, we can change attitudes.
 And maybe even level the playing field.